 - 2.2.1 Definitions: Following definitions have been adopted for use within the Regulations and Rules: - a.
 Accommodation space: is a space used as public space, lavatory, cabin, office, hospital, pantry, etc. - b.
 Administration: means the Government of the state whose flag is flown by the vessel. - c.
 Approved: means approved by the Administration representative, by an IACS class society or by anOMCS representative. - d.
 Ballast tank: that is being used for water ballast. - e.
 Bulk carrier: is a vessel with single deck, topside tanks, and hopper side tanks in cargo spaces. - f.
-Cargo Area: is that part of the vessel that contains cargo tanks, slop tanks and adjacent cargo pump rooms, and deck areas throughout the entire length of the vessel over the above-mentioned spaces. - g.
+Cargo Area: is that part of the vessel that contains cargo tanks, slop tanks and adjacent cargo pump rooms, and deck areas throughout the entire length of the vessel over the abovementioned spaces. - q.
 Cargo Space: is a space used for cargo including trunk for that space. - h.
-Classification cycle: a cyclical 5-year period, starting from the date of ship's construction completionor the date of Class Renewal survey completion.
+Classification cycle: a cyclical 5-year period, starting from the date of ship's construction completionor the date of Class Renewal survey completion. - i.
+Class of a Ship: a combination of ship's (hull, machinery, installations, equipment) features determined by the requirements of the relevant Rules.

-Approved by: CEO Revised by: MQA Date of revision: MAY/02/2022 Page 11 of 66
+Approved by: CEO Revised by: MQA Date of revision: JUN/02/2023 Page 11 of 65

-OMCS CR-01 / Rev.08 Principles for the Classification, and Construction of Steel Ships
+OMCS CR-01 / Rev.09 Principles for the Classification, and Construction of Steel Ships

 - i.
-Class of a Ship: a combination of ship's (hull, machinery, installations, equipment) features determined by the requirements of the relevant Rules. - j.
 Coating condition: -Good- condition with only minor spot rusting. - -Fair- condition with local breakdown at edges of stiffeners or light rusting overareas under consideration. - -Poor-condition with general breakdown of coating over 20% areas under consideration. - k.
-Combination carrier: is a tanker designed to carry oil or solid cargoes in bulk. - I. Container Ship: a ship specially equipped with container cell guides and intended for the carriage of containers. - m.
+Combination carrier: is a tanker designed to carry oil or solid cargoes in bulk. - I. Container Ship: α ship specially equipped with container cell guides and intended for the carriage of containers. - m.
 Control station: is a space where the vessel's emergency source of power is located or where thefire recording or control equipment is centralised. - n.
 Corrosion protection system: normally considered either: - 1.
 A full hard coating, or - 2.
 A full hard coating supplemented by anodes. - o.
 Critical Areas: locations which have been identified from calculations to require monitoring or from the service history of the subject ship to be sensitive to cracking, buckling or corrosion. - p.
 Crude oil tanker: oil tanker intended for the carriage of crude oil. - q.
 Chemical Tanker: a tanker intended for the carriage of noxious liquid substances. - r.
 Date of build: The date of completing Initial Survey for Assignment of Class to a new ship. - s.
-Dredger: a ship intended for dredging port areas. - Examination: External examination (general) a visual inspection of structure or machinery, without dismantling, to provide a general assessment of their condition. - Internal examination a visual examination of structure or machinery in dismantledcondition or a visual examination of an arrangement from the inside, aimed at the assessment of their condition. - Close-up examination a thorough visual examination of structure or machinery beingwithin
+Dredger: a ship intended for dredging port areas. - t.
+Examination: External examination (general) a visual inspection of structure or machinery, without dismantling, to provide a general assessment of their condition. - Internal examination a visual examination of structure or machinery in dismantledcondition or a visual examination of an arrangement from the inside, aimed at the assessment of their condition. - Close-up examination a thorough visual examination of structure or machinery beingwithin Surveyor's reach. - u.
+Existing ship: is a vessel that is not a new vessel.

-Approved by: CEO Revised by: MQA Date of revision: MAY/02/2022 Page 12 of 66
+Approved by: CEO Revised by: MQA Date of revision: JUN/02/2023 Page 12 of 65

-OMCS CR-01 / Rev.08 Principles for the Classification, and Construction of
+OMCS CR-01 / Rev.09 Principles for the Classification, and Construction of Steel Ships